ThashmikaX/interview-preparation/quiestions.md

 how to reverse a linked list between 2 given positions Advantages of inheritence
-Advantages other than data validation when using setters and getters in encapsulation Transactions in spring boot"
+Advantages other than data validation when using setters and getters in encapsulation

 Questions about the internship project
 2nd year project, contribution
-How authentication was done in the 2nd year project React promises
+How authentication was done in the 2nd year project
-Questions about react

 OOP Concepts and examples
 Client Server Architecture
 GitHub commands
-Print prime numbers in Node(told I'm not familiar and did in Python) Types of Exceptions
-Describe about intern expereince and final year project.Gave a scenario and asked questions on it.(what are the components,what are the basic parts of the project,what kind of database will be good,how to manage entities properly),describe about REST APIs
+Print prime numbers in Node(told I'm not familiar and did in Python) Describe about intern expereince and final year project.Gave a scenario and asked questions on it.(what are the components,what are the basic parts of the project,what kind of database will be good,how to manage entities properly),describe about REST APIs
 Lot of questions from reserach project.
 Outh 2, Fibonacchi numbers, OOP,Given a code ask the output,write a code to dectect the first non repeating character from string,Singleton Pattern (Had to write lazy,eger instaion code, als thread safe 2 ways),final,finalze finally diffrence
 Porjects in CV